 Conducting business with ethics

 Our ethics approach includes aspects that support our business activities: human rights; antitrust and anti-corruption; grievance measures; and collective bargaining.
-We ensure that ethical conduct is embedded across our operations, and expect our employees, contracted workers and external partners to do the same.
+We ensure that ethical conduct is embedded across our operations and we expect all of our employees, contracted workers and external partners to do the same.

 Our five key values, aligned to the Aditya Birla Group, drive everything we do: Integrity; Commitment; Passion; Seamlessness; and Speed.

-We embed high ethical standards across our operations by formally training each employee, who must then sign a document confirming their compliance with our Code of Global Business Ethics and Compliance Standards (Code of Ethics).
+To embed high ethical standards across our entire operations, we formally train every employee, who must then sign a document confirming their compliance with our Code of Global Business Ethics and Compliance Standards (Code of Ethics).
 The Code of Ethics covers our policies on fair competition, antitrust, freedom from discrimination and harassment or other abusive situations, as well as anti-money laundering.

 Antitrust and anti-corruption

-We are committed to complying with the antitrust and anti-corruption laws of all the locations where we conduct business, and we intend to uphold competitive free enterprise while prohibiting payments or promises to pay anything of value to obtain or retain business.
-In FY2017, two allegations of corruption were raised, investigated and found to be without merit.
+We are committed to complying with antitrust and anti-corruption laws in all locations where we conduct business, and we intend to uphold competitive free enterprise while prohibiting payments or promises to pay anything of value to obtain or retain business.
+In FY2018, no allegations of corruption were raised.

 Employees may ask questions concerning actual or potential situations, and calls made to the hotline are handled in full compliance with local law.
 Depending upon the issues, these are then investigated by a team of auditors and/or human resources professionals.
 The hotline is available at all our plants and offices.